Joseph Hedley

 Joseph Hedley (also known as Joe the Quilter, – 3 January 1826) was a Quilter from Northumberland.
-During his life he was renowned for his quality of craftsmanship with his work being exported as far as America.
+During his life, he was renowned for his quality of craftsmanship, with his work being exported as far as America.
 He lived his later years on parish relief.
-His life was widely recorded in newspapers across the country and most remembered due to his brutal murder, which occurred on 3 January 1826.
-His murderers were not found despite a large reward being offered, and the culprits remains unknown.
+His life was widely recorded in newspapers across the country and is most remembered due to his brutal murder, which occurred on 3 January 1826.
+His murderers were not found despite a large reward being offered, and the culprits remain unknown.